Part of the Product Strategy series

 Pull your last quarter's shipped features.
 For each one, answer: "Did this directly move a revenue metric?"

 In my experience, the answer is "yes" for fewer than 40% of shipped features.
+If you are using the Shipped Revenue Framework, you already have this data.
 The rest moved engagement metrics, satisfaction scores, or nothing measurable at all.

 That is not because your team is bad.
 It is because the prioritization system does not force the revenue question.